rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ].
 </pre>

-To test this feature we are going to build a token, sign it and use it to hit one of the RabbitMQ management endpoints.
+To test this feature you are going to build a token, sign it and use it to hit one of the RabbitMQ management endpoints.
 The command below allows us to hit any management endpoint, in this case it is the `overview`, with a token.

 <pre class="lang-bash">